-Since there is no real electron in multijet and hadronic \ttbar~background events, we have considered the jets farthest from the top jet candidate as the lepton-jet.
-Then the invariant mass of the top partner is reconstructed from four-momenta of the lepton-jet and top jet candidates.
+Since there is no real electron in multijet and hadronic \ttbar~background events, we have considered the J4 farthest from the top-jet candidate as the lepton-jet.
+Then the invariant mass of the top partner is reconstructed from four-momenta of the lepton-jet and top-jet candidates.
 This is the key observable for the search.

 Kinematic selections are used based on signal characteristics to reduce the background contributions.
-Fig.~\ref{fig:had_pT} shows lepton-jet and top jet \pT~distributions, and based on these, a 200 GeV requirement is applied on both.
-Additionally based on Fig.~\ref{fig:Dphi}, a $\Delta \phi > 1.5$ requirement is applied between the lepton-jet and top jet candidate, as they are expected to be more back-to-back than most background processes.
-After all the above kinematic requirements, we are still left with a significant background, as can be seen in the top partner mass distribution in reconstructed VLT mass distribution on the right of Fig.~~\ref{fig:Dphi}.
+Fig.~\ref{fig:had_pT} shows lepton-jet and top-jet \pT~distributions, and based on these, a 200 GeV requirement is applied on both.
+Additionally based on Fig.~\ref{fig:Dphi}, a $\Delta \phi > 1.5$ requirement is applied between the lepton-jet and top-jet candidate, as they are expected to be more back-to-back than most background processes.
+After all the above kinematic requirements, we are still left with a significant background, as can be seen in the reconstructed VLT mass distribution on the right of Fig.~~\ref{fig:Dphi}.

-Then in Fig.~\ref{fig:mpt}, $m/$\pT~for signals and backgrounds is compared, and requiring the ratio to be less than $0.01$ essentially keeps only the signal, as can be seen in the right figure.
+Then in Fig.~\ref{fig:mpt}, $m/$\pT~for signals and background processes are compared, and requiring the ratio to be less than $0.01$ essentially keeps only the signal, as can be seen in the right figure.

 \FloatBarrier

 A detailed study on the effect of these kinematic requirement on signal and background was performed and summarised in Table~\ref{tab:had-sigeff} for the signal points.